 How we are funded

 The industry regulator, Ofgem, provides funding to support innovation projects which deliver customer benefits.
-Gas distribution networks bid for this money under the Network Innovation Allowance (NIA) or the Network Innovation Competition (NIC).
+Gas distribution networks bid for this money under the Network Innovation Allowance (NIA) or the Strategic Innovation Fund (SIF).

 Network Innovation Allowance (NIA)